percona/everest-doc/docs/install/installEverest.md

     - **Install Percona Everest using the headless mode** {.power-number}

         1. Run the following command.
-You can set multiple namepaces in the headless mode:
+You can set multiple namepaces in the headless mode.
+Replace `<namespace-name>` with the desired name for your namespace.

             ```sh
             everestctl install --namespaces <namespace-name1>,<namespace-name2> --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
             ```
-            Replace `<namespace-name>` with the desired name for your namespace.

             * If you do not specify a namespace, the `everest` namespace gets provisioned by default.